reynat/graphql-music-catalog/tutorial-instructions/6-mutation-patterns.md

     }
     ```

-3. Play around with the variables.
+4. Play around with the variables.
 What happens when you include an invalid artist id?
 Can you add the same album twice?

-4. Check out to GIT TAG to see a sample solution.
+5. Run `git checkout 6-happy-path-solution` to see a sample solution.

 ---
 <a name=single-business-errors></a>